cnb-angelus/grontopi/README.md

  that can help frontend present the graph.
 These objects contain a combination of the data plus the ontology behind the graph.

- In theory, one would only need to configure this with the ontology if interest and select from it a couple of properties (e.g. what properties denote labels).
-Then, one can just point it to a SPARQL endpoint contained data that abides to the ontology, and everything should work.GrOntoPI
+ In theory, one would only need to configure this with the ontology of interest and select from it a couple of properties (e.g. what properties denote labels).
+Then, one can just point it to a SPARQL endpoint containing data that abides to the ontology, and everything should work.

 ## Running